Columbia High School (Idaho): Performing arts

 Immediately after Columbia's establishment, its Performing Arts Department initiated several activities.
 All choirs in 2006 got a superior in the District Three Competition.
 The Drama Department has put on plays such as A Girl In The Mirror, Arsenic and Old Lace, and Snoopy, as well as musicals such as Grease and Hairspray.
-The High school marching band has won their division 8 times.
-Their shows include Latin Dances, Sound, Shape and Color, Second City Nights, Invincible, Signs, Relic, Persephone, Along Came a Spider, Mechanized, Light Prevails and Lost.
+The High school marching band has won their division 9 times.
+Their shows include Latin Dances, Sound, Shape and Color, Second City Nights, Invincible, Signs, Relic, Persephone, Along Came a Spider, Mechanized, Light Prevails, Lost, The Prayer, and The Path Unseen.

 Athletics

 Columbia competes in athletics in IHSAA Class 4A, the second highest classification, and are members of the Southern Idaho Conference (4A).
 Originally in Class 4A, Columbia moved up to 5A in the summer of 2014.
 Columbia moved back down to 4A in the summer of 2018.

 In its first season in 2007, the baseball team won the 4A state championship.

 The wrestling team won three consecutive 4A state championships (2009–11).

 The Wildcats football team made the 4A state playoffs in the fall of 2011.